Mirza-Hassan/Next_py_Drawing_Tool/README.md

 # API Testing

-You can test the API endpoints using tools like Postman.
+You can test the API endpoints using tools like Postman or curl.

 Create a new shape: POST /api/shapes/
 ```